 Requirements for student to be awarded a passing grade in the course:

-To be assured of receiving a passing grade a student must attempt all assessment items and obtain at least 50% of the total weighted course (i.e. the Primary Hurdle), and have satisfied the Secondary Hurdles (Proficiency), i.e. the with Interim Clinical Report and Clinical Performance Evaluations by achieving by achieving a mark of (1) for each of those assessment items.
+To be assured of receiving a passing grade a student must obtain at least 50% of the total weighted marks available for the course (i.e. the Primary Hurdle), and have satisfied the Secondary Hurdles (Proficiency), i.e. 80% laboratory attendance and successful clinical placement for each of those assessment items.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative items for the course and on satisfactory completion of the proficiency hurdle assessment items.